The Ceiling: Where Frontier Models Still Fail In 2026

 End-of-lesson check

-What is the core idea behind "The Ceiling: Where Frontier Models Still Fail In 2026"?
+What is the main idea of "The Ceiling: Where Frontier Models Still Fail In 2026"?

-Which term best describes a foundational idea in "The Ceiling: Where Frontier Models Still Fail In 2026"?
+Which concept is most central to "The Ceiling: Where Frontier Models Still Fail In 2026"?

 calibration